 You don't need to hire a real estate attorney to file a property tax appeal.
 However, the process requires expertise to navigate the legal intricacies and address essential details for your tax appeal.

-A local real estate attorney owns valuable insights into real estate law.
+A local real estate attorney has valuable insights into real estate law.
 Additionally, they can simplify the process and reduce the risk of overlooking critical elements.
 As a result, they can significantly increase the chances of a successful appeal.

 Before meeting with an attorney, you’ll need to document the current value of your property and its assessed value.